 The Hautman Brothers have established themselves as America's foremost family of wildlife artists.
-All three brothers have received numerous honors and awards, and have been a dominating presence in many state and national duck stamp competitions.
+All three brothers have received numerous honors and awards, and have dominated many state and national duck stamp competitions.
 At last count, the three brothers have seen their art featured on over 50 state and federal conservation stamps.
 Jim, Bob and Joe are the only brothers ever to win the prestigious Federal Duck Stamp Contest.
-The talents of the Hautman Brothers as well as their unique family gift were mentioned in the motion picture "FARGO."
+The talents of the Hautman Brothers featured in the motion picture "FARGO."
 They have received national accolades on television and National Public Radio, and from newspapers such as USA TODAY, THE WASHINGTON POST, MINNEAPOLIS STAR TRIBUNE and THE ST. PAUL PIONEER PRESS, as well as TIME, US NEWS & WORLD REPORT, SPORTS ILLUSTRATED, U.S. ART, FUR-FISH-GAME and NORTH AMERICAN HUNTER magazines.
 The Hautmans' creations have been displayed in the OVAL OFFICE and the SMITHSONIAN INSTITUTES in Washington D.C.

 James Hautman In 1989, at the age of 25, Jim became the youngest artist in history to win the prestigious Federal Duck Stamp Contest.
-His second, in 1994, not only took first prize but he set a new record by receiving a perfect judges score as well as the distiguished People's Choice Award.
-In 1998, Jim captured top honors in the Federal contest, again receiving a perfect judges score.
-After winning the 2010 Federal contest Jim became only the second artist in competition history to win four times.
+In 1994 he not only took first prize but he set a new record by receiving a perfect judges score as well as the distinguished People's Choice Award.
+Jim has gone on to captured top honors in the Federal contest in 1998, 2010, 2016 and in 2021.

 Joe Hautman brought home the Federal Duck Stamp honors in 1991, 2001, 2007, 2011 and 2015.
 He has also designed state conservation stamps for New Jersey, South Carolina, Connecticut, Texas, Arkansas, and Minnesota.
-Besides ducks, Joe paints a wide variety of wildlife from songbirds and chipmunks to tigers and grizzly bears.
 Painting is a second career for Joe who holds a PhD in Physics.